oaklandsmartvehicles/DrivingAgent-2020-melodic/README.md

 **Note:** Follow/refer to [this tutorial](https://www.linuxtechi.com/ubuntu-18-04-lts-desktop-installation-guide-screenshots/) for installation help.
 Remember to click the "Install third party software" checkbox.
 (This will save you a lot of time having to debugg stuff like GPU or camera drivers)

 ## Software Setup
 This section covers how to get Ubuntu up and running with everything you need to run the ROS simulation in this repository.
+(Don't include the quotations in the terminal commands)

 - **Step 1, Update Ubuntu**: Run 'sudo apt-get update' then 'sudo apt-get upgrade'